jeromeguillaume/kong-plugin-soap-xml-handling/README.md

   - Add the capacity to provide `wsdl` content to `xsdApiSchema`.
 The raw `<xs:schema>` is still valid
 - v1.0.3:
   - When `VerboseRequest` or  `VerboseResponse` are disabled, the plugins no longer send the detailed error to the logs
+- v1.0.4:
-- v1.0.4: Improve the log error management by initializing it in the `init_worker` phase
+  - Improve the log error management by initializing it in the `init_worker` phase
+- v1.0.5:
-- v1.0.5: Add an external loader (http)
+  - Add an external loader (http)
 - v1.0.6:
   - Add `Timeout` and `Cache_TTL` parameters related to the External Entity Loader (http(s))
   - Put the detailed error message in `<detail>` of `<soap:Fault>` message in case `VerboseRequest` or `VerboseResponse` is enabled
   - Adapt the `schema.lua` to be Konnect compatible
+- v1.0.7:
+  - Change example material from `https://ecs.syr.edu` (no longer available) to `http://www.dneonline.com`
+  - Improve `Routing By XPath` by putting in one plugin property the complete routing URL and by enably the usage of Host (not only Upstream)
+  - Add experimental `ExternalEntityLoader_Async` capacity for downloading Asynchronously the XSD External Entities